 But this sleepy island isn’t always what it seems.
 Fossilized bones indicate that it was once home to dwarf elephants standing just over one meter high – the last elephants in Europe.

-It’s also a forward-thinking island, location of Greece’s first gay wedding (despite still being illegal in the country) and the first Mediterranean island to be entirely powered by renewable energy.
+It’s also a forward-thinking island, the location of Greece’s first gay wedding (despite still being illegal in the country) and the first Mediterranean island to be entirely powered by renewable energy.

 And what of its people?
 Filoxenia (Greek hospitality) prevails, ensuring a welcome as warm as the Greek sunshine.
 Visit once, and I guarantee you’ll return…